If you would like to spend time abroad during your degree at Westminster, why not apply for one of our global opportunities?

 Immersing yourself in a country's culture means you'll discover your ability to adapt to a new way of life.
 It will help you to find out if you'd like to live abroad again after you graduate too.

 Visit our student experiences pages to read all about Westminster students' experiences on exchange.

-The University of Westminster is pleased to acknowledge the support of the European Commission under the Lifelong Learning Programme for its Erasmus+ activities.
+The University of Westminster is pleased to acknowledge the support of the European Union under the Erasmus+ programme for its mobility activities.